bitcoinstitution/bitcoinstitution.github.io/about.md

 #### 1. The WHY of Bitcoin

 You’ll start with a simulation that will show you how broken our current global monetary system is, and why it will only get worse and collapse in the next couple of years.
-Even conventional investments are at risk because of this.
-If you rely on conventional assets, then you’re not truly sovereign.
+Even conventional asset classes are at risk because of this.
+If you only rely on those, then you’re not truly sovereign.

 #### 2. The HOW of Bitcoin

 After we understand the problem, we show why bitcoin is the ONLY viable solution.
+Not gold.
+Not silver.
+Not other cryptocurrency.
 Again, delivered with as little lecturing as possible — engaging and enlightening at the same time.

 #### 3. The WHAT of Bitcoin